Chris35Wills/twitter_data_visualisation/twitter_project_notes.md

 ##Project ideas

-Just like the [original cholera map](https://en.wikipedia.org/wiki/1854_Broad_Street_cholera_outbreak), it would be inetresting to see how people respond to events through hashtags.
+Just like the [original cholera map](https://en.wikipedia.org/wiki/1854_Broad_Street_cholera_outbreak), it would be inetresting to see how things play out through the response of people to specific events through hashtags.

 ### Natural disaster reponse